juiceme/pantterilasku/README.md

 # pantterilasku

 A multiuser node.js invoice/bill creation utility handy for generating and emailing PDF-formatted invoices to multiple recipients.
+Primary target audience is treasurers of sports teams who need to regularily send bills to their teams.
+The name "Pantterilasku" comes from the floorball team "Järvenpään Pantterit" which was inspiration for the application.

 ## Description